BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 )
 ```

-We can also use existing Redis servers as the backend store.
+We can also use existing Redis servers as the backend store by passing a list of host information of redis servers to `hosts`.

 ```python
 hosts = [